bokkypoobah/StatusNetworkTokenAudit/audit/DynamicCeiling.md

 import "./SafeMath.sol";
 import "./Owned.sol";

 contract DynamicCeiling is Owned {
+    // BK Ok
     using SafeMath for uint256;

+    // BK A bit confusing as a Curve normally has Points, but here Curves have Curve, but from explanations from Status,
-    struct Curve {
+    //    this is a curve of curves struct Curve {
         bytes32 hash;
         // Absolute limit for this curve